 In Q1 2017, I discussed Atom Bank’s emergence into a prime position when benchmarked by BVA BDRC against ‘traditional’ banking providers for Net Promoter Score (NPS).
 18 months later, a clutch of newer, app-only platforms are setting even higher standards for levels of advocacy at both relational and transactional levels.

-Following 30,000 consumer interviews in the year to July 2018, we see Monzo, Starling Bank and ‘B’ (from Clydesdale/Yorkshire Bank) powering to the top our Relational NPS benchmark of 60+ banking brands.
-Over seven in ten Monzo and Starling customers are ‘Promoters’ of their platforms, pushing both providers at least 10 NPS points ahead of First Direct, the historic benchmark leader.
+Following 30,000 consumer interviews in the year to July 2018, Monzo, Starling Bank and ‘B’ (from Clydesdale/Yorkshire Bank) powered to the top our Relational NPS benchmark of 60+ banking brands.
+More than seven in 10 Monzo and Starling customers identified as ‘promoters’ of their platforms.
+Both achieved at least 10 NPS points ahead of First Direct, the historic benchmark leader.

-Our benchmarking system examines the contribution to overall advocacy made by individual customer experiences and specific touch points, and it’s here we see the real impact of the mobile banking app platform.
-In our latest assessment, Monzo customers using the app recently gave a transactional NPS rating of +95 – a close to ‘perfect’ NPS score – and customer comments included:
+Our CX benchmarking system examines the contribution to overall advocacy made by individual customer experiences and specific touchpoints.
+And it’s here we see the real impact of the mobile banking app platform.
+In our latest assessment, Monzo customers using the app recently gave a transactional NPS rating of +95 – a close to ‘perfect’ NPS score.
+Customer comments included:

 “Innovative app based banking with lots of new features being rolled out.”

 “Very useful to be able to take care of everything on the mobile app.
 Fingerprint login, well laid out, good security features.”

 “Great app, great customer service, cool app with great features!”

 Can this customer enthusiasm be sustained?
 If so, how?